healeycodes/healeycodes.com/posts/when-im-sad-my-computer-sends-me-a-cat.md

 </center>

 Our computers are fast enough that we can run machine learning models in a browser the  background, maybe without even noticing.
-I tried out a few different JavaScript libraries that came prepackaged with trained models, and evaluated them by the following criteria:
+I tried out a few different JavaScript face recognition libraries that came prepackaged with trained models, and evaluated them by the following criteria:

 - Is there example code I can easily hack on?
 - Does it accurately reporting when I'm frowning, furrowing, or furious?